Free Shipping on orders $49+

 If you’re looking for a safe sunscreen that gets great EWG scores, we can point you in the right direction.
 Here at Babo Botanicals, we’re not shy to say that we’re proud of the products we make!

-Seven of our sunscreens made EWG’s list of “Best Beach & Sport Sunscreens.”
-Plus, both our Baby Skin Mineral Sunscreen Lotion and our Baby Face Mineral Sunscreen Stick ranked in the list of “Best Baby & Kids Sunscreens”, according to EWG rating criteria.
+Almost a dozen of our sunscreen made EWG’s list of “Top-rated Recreational Sunscreens” Plus, both our Sensitive Baby Mineral Sunscreen lotion SPF50 and Sensitive Baby Mineral Sunscreen Stick SPF50 ranked in the list of “Top Rated Baby & Kids Sunscreens”, according to EWG rating criteria.

 We’ll walk you through two of our best sunscreens.
 Hopefully, you’ll become as much of a fan as we are!

-Going beyond the way it looks, our Clear Zinc Sunscreen Lotion is made with zinc oxide, not oxybenzone (remember that icky chemical we mentioned earlier?).
-It’s also fragrance-free and hypo-allergenic, making it ideal for folks with sensitive skin.
+Going beyond the way it looks, our Sheer Zinc Mineral Sunscreen Lotion SPF30 is made with zinc oxide, not oxybenzone (remember that icky chemical we mentioned earlier?).
+It’s also fragrance-free and dermatologist tested, making it ideal for folks with sensitive skin.

 What rating does it have with EWG?
 We’re happy to say it has a bright green score of one!

-Made with our exclusive Nutri-Soothe™ blend rich in vitamins and antioxidants, this broad-spectrum UVA/UVB clear zinc sunscreen stick is great for the face, lips, nose, ears — really anywhere with extra sensitive skin!
+Made with our exclusive Nutri-Soothe™ blend rich in vitamins and antioxidants, this broad-spectrum UVA/UVB Sheer Zinc Mineral Sunscreen Sport Stick SPF30 is great for the face, lips, nose, ears — really anywhere with extra sensitive skin!

 It contains the power-packed protection of Zinc, plus rich, skin-soothing certified organic oils, including Jojoba.
 Plus, like our sunscreen lotion, it’s water-resistant for up to 80 minutes.